Visa policy of San Marino

 San Marino is not a member of the European Union or European Economic Area.
 However, it maintains an open border with Italy.
-Since San Marino is only accessible via Italy, entrance is not possible without entering the Schengen Area first, so Schengen visa rules apply de facto.
+Since San Marino is only accessible via Italy, entrance by land or sea is not possible without entering the Schengen Area first, so Schengen visa rules apply de facto.
+A small airport exists within the territory of San Marino which hosts regular charter flights.
 Foreign visitors (except Italy) staying more than 90 days in San Marino must obtain a permit from the government.

 Bilateral agreements

 However, San Marino signs independent visa-free agreements which are of symbolic value for foreign citizens but do have effect on San Marino passport holders.
 San Marino has signed such visa-free agreements with Argentina, Austria, Belgium, Bulgaria, China, Croatia, Cyprus, Czech Republic, Finland, Hungary, Japan, Kazakhstan, Kenya, Latvia, Lithuania, Morocco, Portugal, Romania, Russia, Slovenia, South Korea and the United Kingdom for ordinary passport holders.
 In addition, agreements were also signed with Azerbaijan, Gambia, Moldova, Eswatini, Tunisia, Turkey, and Uganda for diplomatic and service passport holders.